tf2classic-android/source-thirdparty/curl/docs/CODE_STYLE.md

 We also work hard on writing code that are warning-free on all the major platforms and in general on as many platforms as possible.
-Code that obviously will cause warnings will not be accepted as-is.
+Code that obviously causes warnings is not accepted as-is.

 ## Naming

 Try using a non-confusing naming scheme for your new functions and variable names.
-It doesn't necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they're used for.
+It does not necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they are used for.
 File-local functions should be made static.
 We like lower case names.

 See the [INTERNALS](https://curl.se/dev/internals.html#symbols) document on